What Is Asynchronous Communication?

 To build a more asynchronous culture among your team members, follow these key steps below:

-Amira Hankin is a Senior Product Designer at Stamen, a strategic design firm with expertise in data visualization and cartography.
+- Assess the Needs of Your Company: Before you try to implement a variety of new tools and techniques, take the time to analyze the business needs you’re trying to fulfill.
+Stamen, a strategic design firm with expertise in data visualization and cartography.
 “Assess the needs of your company in order to better choose the tools that support your larger goals,” she says.
 As you look into these needs, you should “be intentional about the tools you’re selecting and why.”
+Amira Hankin is a Senior Product Designer at

-• Over-Communicate: When contacting team members, include as much detail as possible in each message, such as screenshots, data points, and slide decks.
+- Over-Communicate: When contacting team members, include as much detail as possible in each message, such as screenshots, data points, and slide decks.
 Be absolutely clear about your requests and any related deadlines.

-• Give People Time to Respond: The beauty of asynchronous communication is that people can respond at their own pace, after they’ve given enough thought to their response.
+- Give People Time to Respond: The beauty of asynchronous communication is that people can respond at their own pace, after they’ve given enough thought to their response.
 Given that flexibility, make sure you build in a few hours (or even days) for people to respond.
 While you wait, be productive with your time, and do all that you can while waiting for a response.

-• Ensure Access to All Necessary Documents: Waiting for viewing or editing permission can add extra, unnecessary response time to a form of communication that’s already slow.
+- Ensure Access to All Necessary Documents: Waiting for viewing or editing permission can add extra, unnecessary response time to a form of communication that’s already slow.
 For that reason, make sure that everyone has the proper permissions for all documentation ahead of time.

-• Share Relevant Information Beforehand: Before you hold a meeting or call, make sure that everyone has all the necessary information available to them, so they are able to actively contribute to the conversation.
+- Share Relevant Information Beforehand: Before you hold a meeting or call, make sure that everyone has all the necessary information available to them, so they are able to actively contribute to the conversation.

-• Document All Topics of Discussion: Make sure that you note all topics of discussion and action items during your meeting, so everyone can easily find the information later and refresh their memory.
+- Document All Topics of Discussion: Make sure that you note all topics of discussion and action items during your meeting, so everyone can easily find the information later and refresh their memory.
 Even better, record the meeting (if possible) so people can review it at their leisure.

-• Turn Off Notifications: During high-focus work time and after working hours, make sure you turn off your notifications from email, chat apps, and other forms of communication.
+- Turn Off Notifications: During high-focus work time and after working hours, make sure you turn off your notifications from email, chat apps, and other forms of communication.
 Block out specific times of the day to respond to all notifications, so you can maximize your productivity.

-• Promote This New Type of Communication Constantly: As previously mentioned, implementing a totally new form of communication can be challenging.
+- Promote This New Type of Communication Constantly: As previously mentioned, implementing a totally new form of communication can be challenging.
 Lead by example and promote asynchronous communication among your team members to ensure that everyone aligns themselves with this new process.

 How Leaders Can Foster Asynchronous Communication on Their Team